|

 [EAS 44-113.3]

-Net income from Social Security or from Railroad Retirement Benefits is the amount reasonably anticipated to be paid to or on behalf or a member of the AU in the SAR Payment Period.
+Net income from Social Security or from Railroad Retirement Benefits is the amount reasonably anticipated to be paid to or on behalf of a member of the Assistance Unit (AU) in the Semi-Annual Reporting (SAR) payment period.
 Continuing payments for social insurance programs are counted as net unearned income in the month received.

 Exception: SSDI is counted as disability based income.
-Refer to Disability Based Income [W & I Code 11451.51].
+Refer to Disability Based Income.

 The net income is the amount received or, if the individual is required to pay income tax on such income or has other expenses in receiving such income, net income is the amount received less these expenses.